mlissade/NYC-Heating-Fire-Incidents/README.md

 # Heating Fire Incidents in New York City
-Capstone Project for M.S.
-Data Analysis and Visualization at The Graduate Center, CUNY
+This Capstone Project was submitted to the Graduate Faculty in Data Analysis & Visualization in partial fulfillment of the requirements for the degree of Master of Science, The Graduate Center at The City University of New York